 Marlins vs. Astros Highlights

-Jazz Chisholm Jr. and the Marlins take on Alex Bregman and the Astros on July 9, 2024
+Bryan De la Cruz and the Marlins take on Jon Singleton and the Astros on July, 11 2024

-Jazz Chisholm Jr. and the Marlins take on Alex Bregman and the Astros on July 9, 2024
+Bryan De la Cruz and the Marlins take on Jon Singleton and the Astros on July, 11 2024

+Sprinter Issam Asinga, who set the under-20 world record in the 100 meters, is suing Gatorade.
+In the lawsuit, he alleges that the company gave him a product with a banned substance, leading to a suspension.

 A guard slipped and fell into Álvaro Morata’s legs while chasing after a fan on the field Tuesday after Spain’s semifinals win over France.